Glencairn Balfour Paul: Ouster of Shakhbut

+Retirement

 Having retired from the diplomatic service aged 60, Balfour Paul became Director-General of the Middle East Association in London before joining Exeter University as a Research Fellow in the Centre for Arab Gulf Studies.
 On the day before his death in July 2008, Balfour Paul was present at the opening of an exhibition at the Center of his photographs of the Trucial States taken in the 1950s and 1960s.
 Whilst at Exeter he produced the volume The End of Empire in the Middle East (1991), and the Middle East section of The Oxford History of the British Empire.
-He also wrote his memoirs, Bagpipes in Babylon (2006) and a collection of poetry, A Kind of Kindness (2000).
+He also wrote his memoir, Bagpipes in Babylon (2006) and a collection of poetry, A Kind of Kindness (2000).

+Personal life

+He married his first wife Margaret (Marnie) in 1950, who became ill and died following his posting to Iraq, suffering from spongiform encephalitis diagnosed in 1970 and which took her in March 1971 - having previously overcome a severe spinal injury from being thrown from a horse, and then polio.
+He married his second wife Jenny Scott, an authority on the production of the dye indigo, in 1974 during his tenure in Jordan.
+He was survived by three daughters and a son by Margaret and a son and daughter with Jenny.